 2) Do Research on where you are going to trek

-Please do some research on the Internet regarding specific topics, safety for women in Nepal, relevant past incidents, etc. One of the more convenient and effective ways is to search for any past incidents that might be relevant to any given area of the chosen itinerary.
+Please do some research on the Internet regarding specific topics like, safety for women in Nepal, relevant past incidents etc. One of the more convenient and effective ways is to search for any past incidents that might be relevant to any given area of the chosen itinerary.
 Of Course, one needs to put any positive or negative stats into the correct perspective, especially if you are an independent trekker.
 Whether solo trekking can be done on a particular route is easy to find out.
 A place with a high number of tourists and numerous lodges, tea-houses, etc will always be more suitable for solo trekking than other trails.
 There are excellent sources of information available today that make doing such research extremely easy and relatively quick; for instance Tripadvisor.com, thorn tree forum, etc.

 3) Buy Travel Insurance